nathan815/drone-competition/README.md

     brew cask install xquartz
     brew install pipenv pkg-config ffmpeg mplayer

-Windows uses Chocolatey (choco) but it will be a little different than this.
+On Windows, there is the Chocolatey (choco) package manager which is similar to Homebrew but it will be a little different.

 Install the python dependencies using pipenv: